Mikaela/mikaela.github.io/pages/browser-extensions.markdown

 * `media.peerconnection.enabled` to `false` in order to disable WebRTC (potential IP leaker, will break VoIP/calls, but those are better outside of Firefox anyway)
   * `media.navigator.enabled` to `false` in order to also hide cameras and microphones from websites.
 * `network.IDN_show_punycode` to `true` in order to see punycode instead of UTF-8 in case of spoofing attempt.
 However makes reading non-ASCII domains painful.
+* `reader.parse-on-load.force-enabled` to `true` in order to allow reader use to be used on ~all websites and devices (regardless of low RAM?)
+*  `toolkit.telemetry.server` to empty in order to not send telemetry (which may be blocked by filtering DNS providers such as AdGuard or NextDNS resulting high amount of failing queries)
 * `network.security.esni.enabled` to `true` in order to enable encrypted SNI.
     * Requires DoH, see the next section!
-* `reader.parse-on-load.force-enabled` to `true` in order to allow reader use to be used on ~all websites and devices (regardless of low RAM?)

 Future note: [`network.dns.blockDotOnion;false`](https://bugzilla.mozilla.org/show_bug.cgi?id=1497263) ?